Abdul-Aziz026/OOP/Inheritance.md

 ```
 #### Polymorphism
-Polymorphism allows a base class pointer to refer to objects of derived classes and invoke their specific methods.
+Polymorphism allows a base class pointer to refer to objects of derived classes and access their specific methods.
 Example:
 ```cpp
 Shape* shapePtr = new Circle();